 10. No Spit Valve

-If you have ever played a clarinet or watched a clarinetist, you have seen the tell tale puddle of spit that accumulates directly below the bell.
+If you have ever played the clarinet or watched a clarinetist, you have seen the tell-tale puddle of spit that accumulates directly below the bell.

 Whereas brass wind players can control where their spit goes by releasing it through their spit valves, the vertical and open nature of the clarinet’s body leaves the clarinetist no choice but to let it all drip freely.

-On the plus side, this means that clarinets are not burdened with keeping tabs on how accumulating saliva is affecting their sound.
+On the plus side, this means that clarinets are not burdened with keeping tabs on how accumulating saliva affects their sound.

 However, never forget to run your spit rag thoroughly through your clarinet after every play to take care of the condensation left behind!

-Taking aspects from the earliest woodwinds and the trumpet, the clarinet has grown into a very unique addition to the music world.
+Taking aspects from the earliest woodwinds and the trumpet, the clarinet has become a unique addition to the music world.

 Thanks to its enormous family tree and careful design during the 1700s and 1800s, as well as its popularity among musical greats, the clarinet has become a star player in many music genres and famous pieces.